heitorberge/Emojis/README.md

 # Emojis
 Para Copiar E Colar. | To Copy And Paste.
+You can use Anywhere! | Pode Usar Onde quiser!
+# Face
 😀
 😃
 😄